 MLS Regular Season

-- Each of the 27 MLS clubs will play a maximum of 34 matches in the MLS Regular Season, 17 at home and 17 away, with an emphasis on intra-conference regional play.
+- Each of the 28 MLS clubs will play 34 matches in the MLS Regular Season, 17 at home and 17 away, playing each conference opponent twice and eight non-conference opponents once.

 POINT SYSTEM: Clubs will receive three points for a win, one point for a tie and zero points for a loss.